-I consider myself both blessed and extremely lucky that I get to spend as much time as I do in this beautiful city.
-As all of my friends know, when I am here, in Roma, I am in my “happy place!”
+I consider myself both, blessed and extremely lucky, that I get to spend as much time as I do, in this beautiful city.
+As all of my friends know, when I am here, in Roma, I am in my “happy place”!
 There is something for everyone in Roma, no matter what your age or interests are.
 Via del Corso, and the streets that adjoin it, are a shopper’s paradise.
-There you can find everything from high end designer boutiques to bargain shops.
+There, you can find everything, from high-end designer boutiques to bargain shops.
 I am not one of those people who love to spend their days shopping, and yet, I enjoy strolling through this vibrant area of the city.
-On Via del Cestari you will find clothing stores which cater to a select audience — the catholic clergy!The Mausoleo di Augusto is just that, a burial chamber that the emperor built for himself in 28 BC.I honestly feel that Italy has the best food in all of the world!
+On Via del Cestari, you will find clothing stores that cater to a select audience — the Catholic clergy!The Mausoleo di Augusto is just that, a burial chamber that the emperor built for himself in 28 BC.I honestly feel that Italy has the best food in all of the world!
 (Just my opinion!)
-I will talk about particular restaurants in Roma in later blogs.
+I will talk about particular restaurants in Roma, in later blogs.
 That said, it is difficult to find a bad meal in this city, especially if you compare what you are having with the dishes that you get back in the States.
 Even in a city like New York, there are only a handful of places that serve authentic Italian cuisine, and even then it’s adapted to suit American tastes.
-I highly recommend visiting the local markets when in Italy.
+I highly recommend visiting the local markets, when in Italy.
 In Roma, there are a few of them.
-One of the most visited, and famous is, of course, Campo di Fiori.
-The fountain of the tortoises, located in the middle of Rome’s Ghetto area, is a delight to behold.
-The four male figures were done by Taddeo Landini, while the tortoises, themselves, were added by Bernini in 1658.
+One of the most visited and famous is Campo di Fiori, of course.
+The Fountain of the Tortoises, located in the middle of Rome’s Ghetto area, is a delight to behold.
+The four male figures were done by Taddeo Landini, while the tortoises themselves were added by Bernini in 1658.

-Note: this blog is written in English, and Spanish, and the author takes no responsibility for the quality of any translations which may appear.
-If you enjoyed this post, please check out our archives for more posts about bella Roma and other Italian destinations.
+Note: This blog is written in English and Spanish, and the author takes no responsibility for the quality of any other translations which may appear.
+If you enjoyed this post, please, check out our archives for more posts about bella Roma, and other Italian destinations.
 Grazie!